blacktop/ipsw/www/docs/guides/symbolicate.md

   sigs-dir: /path/to/blacktop/symbolicator/kernel
 ```

-> For more information see the blog [Kernel Symbolication](https://blacktop.github.io/ipsw/blog/kernel-symbolication)
+> For more information see [Kernel Symbolication](https://blacktop.github.io/ipsw/blog/kernel-symbolication)

 :::